AlibabaCloudDocs/ecs/intl.en-US/Pricing/Billing FAQ.md

 You may be unable to purchase pay-as-you-go instances due to one of the following reasons:

 -   You have not passed real-name verification.
 To purchase ECS instances in a region inside mainland China, you must pass [real-name verification](https://www.alibabacloud.com/help/doc-detail/52595.htm).
--   The number of vCPUs to be consumed by the selected pay-as-you-go instance type exceeds the relative remaining vCPU-based quota of your account.
+-   The number of vCPUs to be consumed by the selected pay-as-you-go instance type exceeds the remaining vCPU quota for the instance type in your account.
 -   Resources of the selected instance type are not available for purchase within the selected region.
 Try again later or go to the [ECS Instance Types Available for Each Region](https://ecs-buy.aliyun.com/instanceTypes/#/instanceTypeByRegion) page to view instance types available in each region.

 ## How are invoices issued for pay-as-you-go instances?